 Educational visits are part of our curriculum from nursery onwards and these allow the children to consolidate learning and improve their knowledge, skills and understanding in art.
 Teaching through the Arts allows all children to experience success regardless of ability background or gender.

 Visits to local theatres, galleries, museums etc. will involve the children in activities that will encourage children, staff and families to engage in the arts/culture opportunities on offer in the region.
 Visits to museums and places of interest have taken place emphasising the importance of providing stimulating, meaningful, hands-on cultural activities for everyone.

-With our current strengths, we feel confident that we will able to make a positive contribution to the other schools on the Artsmark journey.
-We will be sharing practices between like-minded schools within the region so that we can be inspired, learn from each other, further improve our practice and make a positive contribution to the Arts within all of the schools participating.
+We have recently been awards the Artsmark gold award and we will be sharing practices between like-minded schools within the region so that we can be inspired, learn from each other, further improve our practice and make a positive contribution to the Arts within all of the schools participating.
 By working alongside the partner schools and utilising the external expertise on offer form Culture Bridge North East, North Tyneside Learning Trust (music and art hub), local museums and galleries, other local arts and culture provider’s schools etc. we will all be able to make a positive impact on the already vibrant culture of the North East.